Archehandoro/matrix-puppet-signal-docker/README.md

 # matrix-puppet-signal-docker

-Docker image for matrix-puppet-signal.
-Fork from icewind1991/matrix-puppet-signal-docker and based on matrix-hacks/matrix-puppet-signal.
+Docker compose file for matrix-puppet-signal.
+Fork from icewind1991/matrix-puppet-signal-docker image that is based on matrix-hacks/matrix-puppet-signal.
 You will need an iOS or Android device to link Signal to the bridge.
 Make

 ## Usage